-This year, Oregonians and visitors from around the world can witness an event unlike any other: a total solar eclipse.
-This awe-inspiring sight occurs when the moon crosses in front of the sun, blocking its light and briefly turning day into night.
-The eclipse will be visible in the United States on Monday, Aug.
-21, 2017, starting around 10:15 a.m.
+A total solar eclipse was visible in the United States on Monday, Aug.
+21, 2017, starting at around 10:15 a.m.
 PST.
-Much of Oregon is in the “path of totality,” a narrow strip where the total eclipse can be seen.
+Much of Oregon was in the “path of totality,” a narrow strip where the total eclipse can be seen.
 (Fun fact: The last total eclipse in Oregon was in 1979, but an eclipse’s path of totality hasn’t traversed the entire continental U.S. since 1918.)

-Towns across Oregon are gearing up for a massive influx of visitors eager to witness this cosmic wonder.
-Portland will see a partial solar eclipse, with the sun 99% obscured by the moon.
-To experience 100% obscuration, you’ll need to travel 25 miles (40 km) or more south of downtown Portland.
-Here’s what you’ll need to know to plan the best eclipse experience possible (or to avoid the mayhem altogether).
+Towns across Oregon geared up for a massive influx of visitors eager to witness this cosmic wonder.
+Portland saw a partial solar eclipse, with the sun 99% obscured by the moon.
+To experience 100% obscuration, people traveled 25 miles (40 km) or more south of downtown Portland.

 Oregon eclipse resources

-State authorities estimate approximately 1 million people will descend upon destinations within the eclipse’s path, making for lots of traffic.
-Most hotels and campsites have already been booked, so make your plans and reservations as soon as possible.
-Don’t arrive without a plan, as finding accommodation at the last minute will be close to impossible.
-The Oregon Department of Transportation is halting most construction work around the time of the eclipse to ease road congestion.
-Even so, you should still expect plenty of traffic.
-Try to avoid travel on the day of the eclipse, when roads will be busiest.
+State authorities estimated approximately 1 million people would descend upon destinations within the eclipse’s path, making for lots of traffic.
+The Oregon Department of Transportation halted most construction work around the time of the eclipse to ease road congestion.
+Even so, visitors were to told to expect plenty of traffic and to try to avoid travel on the day of the eclipse, when roads were busiest.

 - Get Ready for the Total Solar Eclipse – Travel Oregon